 Educational programming should be carried out according to standard adult education practices for a very simple reason - they make sense.
 By applying these fundamental principles, consistent, high-quality programs are created.
 Planning is always based on the learning needs of the target audience.
-Programs are designed using objectives that specify the overall goals of the session and exactly what will be learned in that course.
+Programs are designed using objectives that specify the session's overall goals and exactly what will be learned in that course.
 Then, an instructor is selected who is most qualified to teach those subjects in the preferred method.
 The last step of the process is an evaluation system that measures the extent to which the objectives were met.
 Based on the information gleaned from the evaluations, the next program will be more effective, and the planning process has come full circle.
 Refer to the knowledge, skills and abilities (KSA) study for ideas when planning educational programs in the chapter.

-Note: ALA headquarters recommends the use of written speaker agreements as a means of clarifying expectations for both the chapter and the speaker.
+Note: ALA headquarters recommends the use of written speaker agreements to clarify expectations for the chapter and the speaker.